TodWulff/Klipper_UserInteraction/README.md

 ## Some visual examples as it relates to the hint options that can be set in `_ui_vars`:

-No Hints on Exception nor Input Prompt: https://i.imgur.com/PDPOmTJ.png (likely too? terse - user should make the preamble/prompt detailed)
+No Hints on Exception nor Input Prompt: https://i.imgur.com/PDPOmTJ.png (likely too terse - user should make the preamble/prompt detailed)

 ![https://i.imgur.com/PDPOmTJ.png](https://i.imgur.com/PDPOmTJ.png)